-The overall color of the roofs presents a warm color tone, and the addition of golden decorative components enhances this warmth to a certain extent.
-Gold is an extremely noble color that highlights the function of Da Zhao architecture and creates a grand atmosphere for the overall building.
+The overall color of the roofs presents a warm color tone, with the addition of golden decorative components, which enhances the warm color tone to a certain extent.
+Gold is an extremely noble color, which can highlight the function of Da Zhao architecture and create a grand atmosphere for the overall building.